VenkyVishy/join-us/questions.md

 ## Introductions

 - Who are you?
 What do you like building?
+I am Vengatesh R.
 - Do you own a PC and have a good internet connection?
 Let's hear those specs 💪!
 - Your stackoverflow, linkedin, personal site.